sobaba-12/sim_and_scat/_build/intro.md

 ## Code (in)efficiency

 Please be aware that the Python code in this tutorial has been written to prioritise understanding, above computational efficiency.
-Individual examples may therefore not be be the most efficient implementation of particular algorithms.
+Individual examples may therefore not be the most efficient implementation of particular algorithms.
 However, we have endeavoured to provide code examples that are *authentic*, and accurately represent the relevant aspects of *real* molecular dynamics methods.

 ## Sharing this resource

 This is an open educational resource, shared under a [CC BY-SA 4.0 license](./LICENSE.md).
 This means that anyone is free to copy and redistribute the resource in any medium or format and welcome to remix, transform, and build upon the material for any purpose, even commercially.
-Basically you can do whatever you want with it, although we would appreciate if you would reference the original resource if you use it.
+Basically, you can do whatever you want with it, although we would appreciate if you would reference the original resource if you use it.
-Please use the reference below, or download it has a [BibTeX file](./sim_and_scat.bib).
+Please use the reference below, or download it as a [BibTeX file](./sim_and_scat.bib).
 > McCluskey, A. R.; Grant, J.; Symington, A. R.; Snow, T.; Doutch, J.; Morgan, B. J.; Parker, S. C.; Edler, K. J. [10.5281/zenodo.2543277](http://doi.org/10.5281/zenodo.2543277)

 ## Authors

-This open educational resource was originally developed by [Andrew R. McCluskey](https://orcid.org/0000-0003-3381-5911) during his PhD at the University of Bath and Diamond Light Source.
+This open educational resource was originally developed by [Andrew R. McCluskey](https://orcid.org/0000-0003-3381-5911) during his Ph.D. at the University of Bath and Diamond Light Source.
-The resource benefitted substantially from the hard-work and input of the following people:
+The resource benefitted substantially from the hard work and input of the following people:
 - [James Grant](https://orcid.org/0000-0003-1362-2055)
 - [Adam R. Symington](https://orcid.org/0000-0001-6059-497X)
 - [Tim Snow](https://orcid.org/0000-0001-7146-6885)